DennisColombo/Scientific-Programing-Project/README.md

     Remove irrelevant and completed long term objectives (DONE) Pull source code to make sure that nothing is lost (NOT DONE)

+Tasks for the day (April 3rd, 2024):
+    Write code to graph data from the rangefinder against time (NOT DONE) Get rangefinder data into the code (DONE)
+    Assemble a structure so I don't have to hold everything while using the device (PARTLY DONE)

 Long term objectives:
-    Write code to graph data from the rangefinder (NOT DONE) Test data gathered from my rangefinder against one of the physics apps I have (NOT DONE) Assemble a structure so that I don't have to hold everything (NOT DONE) Remember to pull source code once per week (DO ON FRIDAY)
+    Write code to graph data from the rangefinder (NOT DONE) Improve the structure holding the instrument (NOT DONE) Get the method used to collect data from the rangefinder is as easy as possible (NOT DONE) Test data gathered from my rangefinder against one of the physics apps I have (NOT DONE) Assemble a structure so that I don't have to hold everything (NOT DONE) Remember to pull source code once per week (DO ON FRIDAY)